asddsada/senior_demo/README.md

 - NPM: 6.13.4

 ## Setup
-1. Clone pipeline for Auto Speaker Verification system can be found at https://github.com/asddsada/demo_pipeline .
+1. Clone pipeline for Auto Speaker Verification system which can be found at https://github.com/asddsada/demo_pipeline .
 2. Move clone directory to `backend/demo_pipeline` or edit config in `backend.py`.
 3. NPM build require.